Get Detailed Video Explanations & Manim Animations

 Application Process

 The application process is entirely online.
-Candidates must register on the official portal, upload scanned documents, and pay the examination fee.
-We at Exam Bhai suggest that you keep your Aadhaar card and academic certificates ready to ensure a smooth transition through the updated Exam Bhai resources to cross-verify your application details.
+Candidates must register on the official portal, upload scanned copies of documents, and pay the examination fee.
+We at Exam Bhai suggest keeping a digital folder with your Aadhaar, mark sheets, and recent photographs ready to avoid last-minute errors during the registration window.

 Preparation Strategy